aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/jewish-life-cycle/brit-milah-and-simhat-bat/blessed-be-the-newcomer-a-ceremony-for-the-naming-of-a-baby-daughter-by-joshua-gutoff-1989.html.md

 <body>
 Title: ברוכה הבאה | Blessed be the newcomer!, a ceremony for the naming of a baby daughter by Joshua Gutoff (ca. 1989)<br />
 Primary contributor: joshua.gutoff<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=24762">http://opensiddur.org/?p=24762</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24762">http://opensiddur.org/?p=24762</a>
 <p />
 <hr />